MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 |Bearer     |  Regular        |
 |Proof-of-Possession (PoP)     |  Proof-of-possession       |

-Lifecycle Workflows custom extensions cannot be migrated from bearer to proof-of-possession type access tokens, you will have to create new custom extensions and configure them in the corresponding workflows.
+Lifecycle Workflows custom extensions can't be migrated from bearer to proof-of-possession type access tokens.
+You have to create new custom extensions and configure them in the corresponding workflows.

 For a subset of Entitlement Management custom extensions, you can use the ‘Update to new extension type’ option available via the Entitlement Management user interface.
 To complete this you'd do the following: